Benefits of Synchronous Communication for Remote Teams

 - Makes the feedback process much easier.

-Cons of Synchronous Communication for Remote Teams
+Challenges of Synchronous Communication for Remote Teams and How To Overcome Them

 - Differences in time zones.